 Drinking plenty of water may reduce the effect of a hangover

 True.
 Many of the effects of a hangover come about because alcohol dehydrates the body.
-There is no cure and waiting until it has gone is the only thing you can do.
+There is no cure and waiting until it has gone is the only thing someone can do.
 However, drinking plenty of water and keeping off alcohol for at least the next 48 hours helps the body to recover.

 A hangover can’t be cured, although some people believe a strong coffee, a cold shower or fizzy drinks can help.
-In fact, time is the only cure, allowing the liver to break down the alcohol from your system (about one drink an hour).
+In fact, time is the only cure, allowing the liver to break down the alcohol from the system (about one drink an hour).
 This is helped along by drinking lots of water.

 Symptoms of a hangover include feeling thirsty, sick, tired and headachey, and being more sensitive to noise and bright lights.
 This is because alcohol makes the body lose water, causing dehydration.
 Alcohol also irritates the lining of the stomach, leading to feeling sick and thirsty.